As a manager, you have probably been there. After a nice bank holiday weekend, you receive a call an hour before work:

 Employee: “Thanks.
 I will let you know how I feel tonight.”

-This blog will let you know whether it’s possible to take sick days as holiday and whether employers can make an employee use their annual leave as sick days.
+This blog will let you know whether it’s possible to take sick days as a holiday and whether employers can make an employee use their annual leave as sick days.

-Is it legal to take sick days as holiday?
+Is it legal to take sick days as a holiday?

-There are no legal barriers that stop sick days being converted to holiday, it’s all at the business’ discretion.
+There are no legal barriers that stop sick days being converted to the holiday, it’s all at the business’ discretion.
 But there can be benefits for both the business and employee in question.

 If a day of holiday allowance is used, it means that the employee will be working one more day that year, ensuring another day of productivity.
 The employee can also reduce the amount of sick days on their record and receive pay as normal rather than statutory sick pay.

 At the moment this sounds all good, a win-win situation for both sides, right?
 But there are some problems that you will need to think about before converting this sick day to holiday.

 If the business in question doesn’t record the sick day as an absence, it will obscure their sickness absence data.
 The business will not have an accurate representation of employee absence and will be unable to spot underlying absence patterns in the long term.

 Have a problem with long-term absences?
 Check out our blog on how to manage long term sickness absences

 Also, it will encourage employees that are declined holiday to just log it as a sick day and negotiate it to be counted as holiday further down the line.

 Can businesses make their employees use their holiday allowance when off sick?

-In some rare cases, managers have tried to get their employees sick days to be logged as holiday.
+In some rare cases, managers have tried to get their employees sick days to be logged as a holiday.
 This is something no employee wants to hear when they are genuinely ill, the stress over losing holiday can even amplify their symptoms causing them to be away from work for longer.
 Any business that cares about their people aims to make life easier for them, not worse.